June 22, 2019

 4-7:00 P.M., Exhibit Hall

-Buffet: Danish Pork Roulade (Danish style pork roast rolled with apricots and prunes), Danish Ham with Cream Sauce, Swedish Meatballs in Brown Cream Gravy, Medister Polse (Norwegian Pork Sausage), Braised Red Cabbage, Janneson’s Temptation (a traditional Swedish casserole made of potatoes, onions, pickled sprats, bread crumbs and cream), Garden Salad, Danish Smørrebrød (Open-Faced Sandwiches), Shrimp and Herring Salad , Nordic Cheeses, Fresh Baked Bread and Crisps, Cream Filled Pastry Shells drizzled in Dark Chocolate, Cookies and Pastries, Soda, Coffee & Bottled Water. $15.00 (Kids 6 and under: $7)
+Buffet: Danish Pork Roulade (Danish style pork roast rolled with apricots and prunes), Banke Kød (Danish Roast Beef in Bay Leaf Brown Gravy), Swedish Meatballs in Brown Cream Gravy, Medister Polse (Norwegian Pork Sausage), Braised Red Cabbage, Janneson’s Temptation (a traditional Swedish casserole made of potatoes, onions, pickled sprats, bread crumbs and cream), Garden Salad, Danish Smørrebrød (Open-Faced Sandwiches), Shrimp and Herring Salad , Nordic Cheeses, Fresh Baked Bread and Crisps, Cream Filled Pastry Shells drizzled in Dark Chocolate, Cookies and Pastries, Soda, Coffee & Bottled Water. $16.00 (Kids 6 and under: $7)

 SCANDINAVIAN BALL with SCANDINAVIAN COUNTRY

 Local favorite Coreen Bergholm will return with her band Scandinavian Country to provide music for dancing.
-Dance the Chicken Dance and Hokey Pokey and the locals’ favorites – the Butterfly and the Varsouvienne.
-It’s your turn to participate and dance a waltz, schottische, polka, snoa, humppa, or other favorite Scandinavian dance.
-There will be an occasional tango or hambo for the experts.
 Join the dancing or watch the dancers and listen to this great music.

 3-day Button - Adult $8